 And the only thing I think people legitimately had a concern about was abortion.

-So it we have an opportunity here.
+So we have an opportunity here.

 Because things we never thought would happen are happening.

-That the president, like everything else that he has done, he you know what the difference between him and it sort of was illustrated when the New York Times was saying, oh, you're not preparing.
+That the president, like everything else that he has done, you know what the difference between him and it sort of was illustrated when the New York Times was saying, oh, you're not preparing.

 And he said, I prepared my whole life for this.

-It's about attitude, it's about negotiation.
+It's about negotiation.

 He knows the issues.

-This is about the complete, verifiable, irreversible denuclearization of the Korean peninsula.
+This is about the complete, verifiable, irreversible denuclearization of the Korean Peninsula.

 That's what it's about.